 There is a responsible gaming section on the casino's website where you can find information on fighting gambling addiction.
 This is an important area, as casinos have a moral obligation to provide this type of information to their customers.
 However as per usual with RTG casinos, there are no self administrable controls that would allow you to set limits on your play at the casino.
 In order to do so you will need to contact customer support and ask them to impose limits for you.

 El Royale Casino is a casino that appears attractive at first sight.
 However upon digging a little deeper I found things that make me feel uncomfortable enough to recommend that players stay away.
 The withdrawal policies in and of themselves are bad enough, but the evidence found of the real world application of their customer level rule to slow pay people only a few hundred dollars every few weeks was enough to set my alarm bells well and truly ringing.
-Steer clear of this one.
+Steer well clear of this one.

 These are the current progressive jackpots at El Royale Casino as recorded by our casino jackpots tracker.
 Click a jackpot name to view detailed statistics, jackpot graphs, and win records.